sparkflows/fire-tools/kubernetes/deployment-with-h2db/README.md

 # Sparkflows Deployment on Kubernetes

 Below are the steps to deploy Sparkflows on Kubernetes.
+In this deployment, Sparkflows is deployed with embedded H2DB for storing the metadata.

 ## Docker image